Ready, Sexy, Able is an online resource library for sex, sexuality, disability and relationships information.

 Why Have a Site Specifically About Disabled People and Sex?

 Sex and sexuality are often seen as low priority for people who look different, need help using the toilet, can’t use public transportation, don’t think or learn or express themselves in ways our society has decided are acceptable.
-The media has convinced us that sexual expression belongs to people whose bodies fit a common definition of normal.
+The media has convinced us that sexual expression belongs to people whose bodies fit a type that society considers “normal.”
 In spite of that, or more likely because of it, people whose minds and bodies are different in some way have wonderfully diverse sexual experiences and desires.

 Sexuality is also so much more than sex play and desires.
 It’s about thoughts, about feelings, about how we relate to our own bodies and minds, about how we relate to other people’s bodies and minds.
 It’s connected to our experiences of sex (with ourselves or with other people), but also to whether we can or want to reproduce, whether we’ve experienced sexual abuse or coercion, the values and beliefs we’ve been taught about sex, the values and beliefs we’ve discovered for ourselves.